tillson/git-hound/README.md

 https://github.com/tillson/git-hound/blob/master/internal/app/keyword_scan.go
 GitHound finds API keys with a combination of exact regexes for common services like Slack and AWS and a context-sensitive generic API regex.
 This finds long strings that look like API keys surrounded by keywords like "Authorization" and "API-Token".
 GitHound assumes that these are false positives and then proves their legitimacy with Shannon entropy, dictionary word checks, uniqueness calculations, and encoding detection.
 GitHound then outputs high certainty positives.
 For files that encode secrets, decodes base64 strings and searches the encoded strings for API keys.

+Check out this [blog post](https://tillsongalloway.com/finding-sensitive-information-on-github/) for more details on use cases and methodologies.

 ## Flags